How to make a mug cake

 Step 3Microwave for 3 mins, in a 700w microwave on full heat.
 You should see the mug cake rise to the top of the mug.
 Keep an eye on it as it goes around.
 If after three minutes you can see (without opening the microwave door) that the cake is still rising, give it another 30 seconds.

 Step 4Turn the mug upside-down and tip the mug cake out onto a saucer.
 Run a knife around the edges if your mug cake doesn't slide out easily.

 Step 5Serve your mug cake with ice cream and a cuppa or decorate with frosting and chocolate buttons as seen above.
 Enjoy!

-Add some finely chopped nuts to the mixture
+- Add some finely chopped nuts to the mixture

-Top with Nutella or frosting in a jar and white chocolate buttons
+- Top with Nutella or frosting in a jar and white chocolate buttons

-Serve on a saucer with ice cream on the side
+- Serve on a saucer with ice cream on the side

-To make jam sponge in a mug, put a dollop of jam in the bottom of the mug, mix the same ingredients (minus the cocoa and chocolate) in a separate bowl until smooth, and then pour the mixture into the mug on top of the jam.
+- To make jam sponge in a mug, put a dollop of jam in the bottom of the mug, mix the same ingredients (minus the cocoa and chocolate) in a separate bowl until smooth, and then pour the mixture into the mug on top of the jam.
 Microwave for 3 mins.